Law of the Dominican Republic: Primary sources

+Secondary sources

 Authorities, or secondary sources of law, include case law (jurisprudencia) and doctrine.
-While case law plays an enormous role in the everyday operation of the Dominican law system, because of the necessity to interpret and apply the “written” law, its legal use is mainly limited to deciding particular cases.
-Judicial pronouncements are not binding on lower courts in subsequent cases, nor are they binding on the same or coordinate courts.
-As a practical matter, however, it is generally recognized in the Dominican law system that judges do and should take into consideration prior decisions, especially when the settled case law shows that a line of cases has developed.
-Dominican judicial decisions have de facto weight in order to provide reasonable certainty and predictability; to meet the elementary demand of fairness that like cases be treated alike; and the related, but distinct, consideration that justice should not only be done, but should appear to have been done.
-Dominican courts commonly accept French case law as a source of law whenever the legal texts of the Dominican Republic and France are the same.
+While case law plays an enormous role in the everyday operation of the Dominican law system, because of the necessity to interpret and apply the "written" law, its legal use is mainly limited to deciding particular cases.
+Judicial pronouncements are not binding on lower courts in subsequent cases, nor on the same or coordinate courts.
+As a practical matter, however, it is generally recognized in the Dominican legal system that judges do.
+It should take into consideration prior decisions, especially when settled case law shows that a line of cases has developed.
+Dominican judicial decisions have de facto weight to provide reasonable certainty and predictability; to meet the elementary demand of fairness that like cases be treated alike; and the related, but distinct, consideration that justice should not only be done, but should appear to have been done.
+Dominican courts commonly accept French case law as a source of law when the legal texts of the Dominican Republic and France are identical.

-The writings of legal scholars (doctrina), like the court decisions, are considered authorities in the Dominican law system.
+The writings of legal scholars (doctrina), like court decisions, are considered authoritative in the Dominican legal system.
 The role of doctrine is, however, quite different from that of the case law.
 While case law authority operates to settle the law and to assure a degree of consistency within a judicial hierarchy, scholarly writing exerts its greatest direct influence when the law is unsettled or when there is no established law on a point.
-Thus, the doctrine indirectly controls, to a great extent, the judges’ understanding of the case law.
-The weight attached by judges to doctrinal writing varies according to a number of circumstances, including the reputation of the author and whether the view expressed is an isolated one or represents the consensus of the most respected writers.
-In general, it can be said that Dominican judges pay close attention to scholarly opinions (from Dominican as well as French sources), as expressed in general and specialized treatises, commentaries on the codes, monographs, law review articles and case notes, and expert opinions rendered in connection with litigation.
-Persistent doctrinal criticisms will often prompt re-examination of a holding, and will sometimes even lead to the abandonment of an established judicial position.
+Thus, the doctrine indirectly and to a great extent controls judges' understanding of case law.
+The weight attached by judges to doctrinal writing varies according to several circumstances, including the reputation of the author and whether the view expressed is an isolated one or represents the consensus of the most respected writers.
+In general, Dominican judges pay close attention to scholarly opinions (from Dominican as well as French sources), as expressed in general and specialized treatises, commentaries on the codes, monographs, law review articles, case notes, and expert opinions rendered in connection with litigation.
+Persistent doctrinal criticisms will often prompt re-examination of a holding and will sometimes even lead to the abandonment of an established judicial position.

 Dominican commercial law

-Dominican law has given a commercial nature to all acts, operations or activities carried out by business organizations.
-Therefore, in considering the applicable law in the generality of cases involving corporations in the Dominican Republic first priority is given the basic principles contained in the Dominican Commercial Code enacted on the July 4, 1882.
+Dominican law has given a commercial nature to all acts, operations, or activities carried out by business organizations.
+Therefore, in general cases involving corporations in the Dominican Republic, priority is given to the basic principles of the Dominican Commercial Code, enacted on July 4, 1882.